XpiritCommunityEvents/HOL/migration.md

 Now, inspect the pull request and the action workflow that is part of the pull request.
 Accept the pull request and run the workflow manually.

 The result of the action workflow is a failing build that creates a set of artifacts that can be used to run a deployment workflow and pick up the artifacts.
-You can manually fix the workflow, or we can fix valet.
+You can manually fix the workflow, [look at the FAQ for tips](https://github.com/Microsoft-Bootcamp/HOL/blob/main/faq.md), or we can fix valet.
 The next lab will look into that.